 Control: provides you with some good control from the start.
 It lays down the bangs and keeps them down.
 There’s no waxy struggle of hair popping up again and again.
 No straying here.
 Lifting my front: no waves showing through after a few recombs.
 No problems in my cowlick area.
+The sides were slicked down nicely.
 It styles like a medium with a solid medium control.
 Overall: well balanced: good slickness-control ratio!

 Jay talks about a medium shine.
 In my hair: a few notches below medium.
 It shines more the next days (towards a medium sheen).

 Firm hold according to GCG.
 Firm: between a medium and a heavy.
 For me: a firm on the lighter side or a solid medium = enough hold for my hedge.

 Used it in temperatures around 50° F (10° Celsius), a walk through the rain, no heavy-duty (holiday mode).
 My hair kept shape without sagging or much flyaways.
 No splits.
 Great endurance!